qzxe/Neptunium-V3/README.md

 6. Ur now in game

- List of all weapon ids as of v19.01 will update when i get time
+ List of all weapon ids for console as of v19.01 will update when i get time

  (https://github.com/qzxe/Uranium-V3/files/7812288/weapons.txt)